ABODEslc — Award Winning Salt Lake City Real Estate Team

 - Are professional real estate photos worth it?

-- Professional photos are a cornerstone of your marketing.
-Your home is the largest asset you own — getting an agent who does professional marketing photos is imperative.
-We have to sell your house twice: first online to get the buyer interested enough to come in, then in person so they fall in love.
+- Professional photos are a cornerstone of your marketing piece for your home, which is the largest asset that you own in your life.
+Getting an agent that has professional marketing photos done on your property is imperative, because we actually have to sell your house twice.
+We have to sell your house first online to a buyer enough that they want to come in, actually take a peek, and fall in love in person.

 - What happens during a home showing?

-- A licensed agent will access a lockbox and walk their clients through.
-Buyers will evaluate the price, the layout, the condition, and how they feel inside the home.
-When they fall in love, that's when they'll make the offer.
+- During a showing, you will have a licensed agent access a blue super key box which records when the agent opened the box and how they accessed your home.
+They will walk their clients through and the clients will be evaluating the price, the layout, the condition, and of course, how they feel inside the home and when they fall in love.
+That's when they'll make the offer.

 Buyer FAQs